DIVORCE AND REMARRIAGE

 If the innocent spouse sees fit to divorce the guilty partner, the guilty one should live in celibacy, thus not remarry as this would make the third party live in adultery.
 (Matthew 19:9).
-Although forgiven, if repented, the above are the consequences of sin.
+Although forgiven when repented, the above are the consequences of sin.
 Sin has its bitter after-taste.

-It is only permissible for the innocent or violated spouse to remarry.
-If the violated spouse has a hardening of heart and does not forgive the guilty spouse, let the elders of the Church reprimand and correct this spouse.
+It is only permissible for the innocent or violated spouse to remarry if the guilty spouse has hardens his/her heart, let the elders of the Church reprimand and correct this spouse.
 However, forgiven or not forgiven, neither one gives permission for the guilty spouse to remarry.